FAQs About Online RN to BSN Programs

 Why Should I Earn a BSN If I Already Have an ADN?

 A BSN can increase your skills and expertise in nursing and benefit your career.
-Expanding your knowledge of nursing practice to include advanced concepts in care delivery and management can also help ensure the best results for your patients.
+Expanding your knowledge of nursing practice to include advanced concepts in care delivery and advocacy can also help ensure the best results for your patients.

 Studying evidence-based practice helps RNs understand the wide range of factors that contribute to acute and chronic disease, as well as short-term illness and overall health.
 You’ll also learn new strategies to promote wellness, improve communication and address nursing issues that can impact patient care.